martinkz/react-quiz-maker/README.md

 ## Code example

 This is an example of how to use the basic quiz with default styles.
+For a custom implementation see the Stackblitz examples at the top.

 ### App.tsx